Showing posts with label Contemporary Instrumental Reviews. Show all posts

 I did notice a particular atmosphere running through each track.
 Every track has a purposeful pace and mood.
 I heard a sadness that was hard to define (it was a mirror of my soul at the time).
 The tracks sound like love songs to me, but they come filled with color and ambiance that radiate hope, which, in the end, removes that feeling of sadness I felt while listening.
 While all that was true, I felt everything I heard was beautiful.

 The one thing a listener needs to remember is that music is perceived differently by everyone.
-Also, their current life situation might feel like a "Carousel' of emotions and as if something emerged from the "Shadows."
+Also, their current life situation might feel like a "Carousel" of emotions and as if something emerged from the "Shadows."
 Still, there is always "Morning's Promise" right around the corner when the sun rises again.

 When "Technicolor Blanket" started, I noticed an immediate change in the energy of the music and how my senses perceived it.
 The track has a more upbeat pace and shade to it.
 It's like a smile that begins on the inside and then shows on the outside.